Chia-Network/chia-docs/docs/getting-started/installation.md

 Finally, if you plan on making contributions to the source code or doing [Chialisp](https://chialisp.com) development, we recommend installing Chia from source.
 This gives the highest level of flexibility.

+## System Requirements

+The minimum supported specs are that of the Raspberry Pi 4, 4GB model:

+- Quad core 1.5Ghz CPU (must be 64 bit)
+- 4 GB RAM
+- Python versions between 3.7 and 3.10 are supported

+### Drive Format

+Chia plot files are at least 108GB in size (for K32).
+To plot successfully requires drives formatted to support large files.
+Formats that will work include NTFS, APFS, exFAT, and ext4.
+Do not use drives with FAT formatting (for example FAT12, FAT16, and FAT32), or else plotting will fail.
+Future versions of Chia will check for unsupported drives, but for now it's up to each user to check their drive format.

+## Install

 ### Using the CLI

 ```mdx-code-block